astropy/astropy/docs/io/ascii/read.rst

       start_line = None

   class NoHeaderData(BasicData):
-      '''Reader for table data without a header
+      '''reader_cls for table data without a header

       Data starts at first uncommented line since there is no header line.
       '''